Acquiring a DMX add-on license

 Setting up DMX behaviour

-DMX channels can be created and configured under the DMX section.
 When changing the behaviour of a channel, it will create or remove rows as needed from the Send mapping tab and other DMX related tabs.
 Enabling Send behaviour on a channel will allow the control system to send values to the channel in the DMX universe and likewise enabling the Receive behaviour will allow the control system to receive values from the DMX channel in the DMX universe.

 The flow for DMX and its behaviour is outlined as such: